zaBogdan/Zephyrus/README.md

 - [ ] Statistics system
 - [ ] API Request
 - [ ] User roles ( example: Administrator, Moderator, Writer, Reader )
+- [ ] Reorganize files, a render engine

 # Known bugs
 - [x] ~~Session, Confirmation and Reset password tokens doesn't keep track where you use them ( You can use the session token to reset your password, or even confirm your account )~~
-- [ ] When sending an email, the style is removed from the initial page ( Reset password and Confirmation for now )
+- [x] When sending an email, the style is removed from the initial page ( Reset password and Confirmation for now )
 - [ ] The login token of the cookie is set as it is found in the database.